o-holyshevskyi/TimeFlow/public/SUPPORT.md

 5. Why do I see ads?

-AccuRate is a free-to-use app supported by advertisements.
+ClariRate is a free-to-use app supported by advertisements.
-To remove ads and unlock unlimited session history, you can upgrade to AccuRate PRO via the Settings screen.
+To remove ads and unlock unlimited session history, you can upgrade to ClariRate PRO via the Settings screen.

 6. How do I delete my data?